List of Frieren characters: Other Mages

 The name is the German verb "to think".)

 Denken is an elderly second-class mage and a seasoned military veteran who becomes a shrewd court magician.
 After losing his wife, Lektüre, in his mid-twenties, he remains childless.
 Trained in magic and combat under Macht of the Golden Land, he is inspired by Frieren and adopts a similar philosophy toward magic.
 Though they never meet before, he recognizes her during the first-class mage exam and challenges her, only to be soundly defeated.
 Despite this, his skill rivals that of a first-class mage.
 He is composed, perceptive, and pragmatic, willing to fight physically when depleted of mana.
-He shows kindness to younger mages like Laofen and Richter and maintains ties with former comrades.
+He shows kindness to younger mages like Laufen and Richter and maintains ties with former comrades.
 During the exam, Serie promotes him to first-class mage.
 His past includes serving alongside Lernen at court, and his hometown in the Northern Highlands is petrified by Macht's curse.
 Tasked with maintaining the Golden Land's barrier, he later confronts Macht using Serie's spell, Mysteilzila, which reflects curses.
 Though briefly turned to gold, Frieren restores him.
 Despite Macht's overwhelming power, Denken withstands the assault and delivers a decisive Zoltraak, securing a hard-fought victory.